-Observe the sabbath day to keep it holy, as the Lord your God commanded you.
-Six days you shall labor and do all your work, but the seventh day is a sabbath of the Lord your God; in it you shall not do any work, you or your son or your daughter or your male servant or your female servant or your ox or your donkey or any of your cattle or your sojourner who stays with you, so that your male servant and your female servant may rest as well as you.
-You shall remember that you were a slave in the land of Egypt, and the Lord your God brought you out of there by a mighty hand and by an outstretched arm; therefore the Lord your God commanded you to observe the sabbath day.
-(Deuteronomy 5:12-15; NASB).
+Deuteronomy 5:12-15 Observe the Sabbath day, to keep it holy, as the Lord your God commanded you.
+Six days you shall labor and do all your work, but the seventh day is a Sabbath to the Lord your God.
+On it you shall not do any work, you or your son or your daughter or your male servant or your female servant, or your ox or your donkey or any of your livestock, or the sojourner who is within your gates, that your male servant and your female servant may rest as well as you.
+You shall remember that you were a slave in the land of Egypt, and the Lord your God brought you out from there with a mighty hand and an outstretched arm.
+Therefore, the Lord your God commanded you to keep the Sabbath day (ESV).

 This text, referencing the Fourth Commandment, is identical to the first recording we studied in Exodus 20 with one important exception.
 While it gives the same instruction to keep the Lord's Day holy, when it clarifies the 'for'-meaning the reason why-instead of creation, it references the Old Testament when the Israelites lived in captivity in Egypt.
 Moses is recalling the past, saying "Remember Pharaoh and the plagues?
 Remember placing the blood of the Lamb over the lintel of the door for protection from the angel of death?"
 Most of us know that story of redemption-being bought out of slavery.
 The Old Testament points toward the New Testament.
 That lamb represents Jesus-the Lamb of God that would one day save us from the slavery of sin and, ultimately, from death-never to be condemned but to have eternal life.
 Redemption is where we find our purchase of God.
 He says, "I want you to take this day because you need a day to reflect and remember that I am not only your Creator, I am your Redeemer."
-Let's look at this passage in Ephesians and read it in light of God being our Redeemer:
+Let's look at Ephesians 2:1-7 and read it in light of God being our Redeemer:

 And you were dead in the trespasses and sins in which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the sons of disobedience-among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.
-But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ-by grace you have been saved-and raised us up with him and seated us with him in the heavenly places in Christ Jesus, so that in the coming ages he might show the immeasurable riches of his grace in kindness toward us in Christ Jesus (Ephesians 2:1-7; ESV).
+But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ-by grace you have been saved-and raised us up with him and seated us with him in the heavenly places in Christ Jesus, so that in the coming ages he might show the immeasurable riches of his grace in kindness toward us in Christ Jesus (ESV).